EmperorChen0705/IT12/DEPLOYMENT_GUIDE.md

        'role' => 'admin'
    ]);
    ```
+4. Press Enter
-4. Type `exit`
+5. Type `exit` and press Enter

 ### Method 2: Using MySQL Client

-Connect to your MySQL database and run:
+If you have access to your MySQL database directly:

 ```sql
 INSERT INTO users (name, email, password, role, created_at, updated_at)